-The finalists in each category will be notified by August 7, 2022, and invited to make a presentation (no longer than 10 minutes) to a panel of independent judges during SPARK 2022 in Louisville, KY or virtually via a teleconferencing platform.
+The finalists in each category will be notified by August 10, 2023, and invited to make a virtual presentation (longer than 10 minutes) to a panel of independent judges via a teleconferencing platform in September 2023.
+Award winners will be announced at SPARK.